bmarchewka/mas-manage-custarch/README.md

-# mas-manage-custarch
-Maximo Application Suite - Manage - Customisation Archive

-## 📦 Manage Customization Archive Automation
+# 📦 Manage Customization Archive Automation

 This project automates the packaging and deployment of customization archives for IBM MAS Manage using Bitbucket Pipelines and OpenShift.
 It includes a CD pipeline configuration and a shell script to zip, upload, and update customization archive references in an OpenShift (ManageWorkspace).